paradime-io/paradime-dbt-movie-challenge/README.md

 ![revenue-to-budget-ratio](screenshots/loyalty.png)

 Director loyalty, measured by the percentage of movies produced within a particular production company, underscores the strength of these partnerships.
 In Japan, certain directors demonstrate exceptional loyalty, overseeing over 90% of their productions within the same company.
-This underscores deep-seated partnerships and creative collaborations.
+This underscores strong partnerships and collaborations.

-Production company loyalty, representing the percentage of total company movies produced by a particular director.
+Production company loyalty represents the percentage of total movies produced by a particular director within a specific production company.

-Conversely, Hollywood's competitive nature leads to lower director loyalty, with studios ranking lower in the top 20.
-This disparity reflects differing industry dynamics and cultural influences.
+Hollywood's competitive nature results in lower director loyalty, with studios ranking lower in the top 20.
+This disparity reflects varied industry dynamics and cultural influences.

 ## Conclusions